 That said, you will be very, very lucky to see any evidence of wildlife existing on the plateau.
 True, you may see the odd hoof-print, and maybe even the occasional sun-dried lumps of poo.
 But as for seeing an actual animal, other than a monkey or mouse – well, that’s unlikely.

 So while the proximity of Africa’s finest wild beasts adds a certain frisson of excitement to the walk, don’t choose it in the hope of seeing animals.
 Because it’s an awful long way to come just to see some desiccated elephant dung.

 LEMOSHO OR SHIRA PLATEAU – WHICH ONE’S BEST?

-That said, there is one major company that still advertises treks on this route (though even then they diverge significantly from the standard Shira trail) – and maintain that it has many advantages over the standard Lemosho Route.
+That said, there is one major company that still advertises treks on this route (though even then they diverge significantly from the standard Shira trail).
+They also maintain that it has many advantages over the standard Lemosho Route.
 But my advice nevertheless remains the same:

 WHICH ROUTE AM I ON?

-The first thing to know about these two routes is that it is not uncommon for the Lemosho Route to be referred to as the Shira Plateau Route, particularly by foreign agencies keen to promote the fact that you’ll be walking across the Shira Plateau.
+The first thing to know about these two routes is that it is not uncommon for the Lemosho Route to be referred to as the Shira Plateau Route.
+This is particularly true of non-Tanzanian agencies, who are keen to promote the fact that you’ll be walking across the Shira Plateau.
 T

 his, of course, is confusing so you should ask your agency to indicate exactly which of the two paths you’ll be taking.